House sitting in Mexico – is it for me?

 We found our house sits in Mexico through Trusted House Sitters.
 However, since we’ve been here we’ve realized just how many house sits are fulfilled through expat referrals, or through Facebook groups that support the local expat communities.

-HouseSitMexico has also been re-launched, now offering a comprehensive platform dedicated to matching house sitters with home owners across all regions of Mexico.
+HouseSitMexico (see below) has also been re-launched, now offering a comprehensive platform dedicated to matching house sitters with home owners across all regions of Mexico.

 Mexico specific house sitting platforms: